Welcome to the Metroid Database!

 Please notify us when you plan on using our material for something outside the MDb.

-Credit for using graphics, files, or any other kind of information that originated from the Metroid Database is always greatly appreciated.
+Credit for using artwork, graphics, files, or any other kind of information that originated from the Metroid Database is always greatly appreciated.
 This includes YouTube videos or other multimedia as well!

-Everything we have which we want to make available is here on the site.
-However, if there’s something you’re looking for that you can’t find anywhere, we’re open to suggestions and will consider adding certain items to the site if we can get ahold of them.
+If there’s something you’re looking for that you can’t find anywhere, we’re open to suggestions and will consider adding certain items to the site if we can get ahold of them.
 You can also use this email to report broken links or images, or things that might not be working as intended.

 If you want to reach out to one of the individual staff members, please use our direct contact emails below.